jt-9/raii-unique_rc/README.md

 The idea behind **raii::unique_rc** is similar to [std::unique_ptr](https://en.cppreference.com/w/cpp/memory/unique_ptr) in providing automatic and exception-safe deallocation of dynamically allocated resource be it a memory, file descriptors, file handles, events, sockets, COM objects, GDI objects, etc.

 The key difference is a requirement for 'deallocator', a [functional object](https://en.cppreference.com/w/cpp/named_req/FunctionObject) which deallocates resource, to provide what is viewed as invalid value.
-This approach is described in Kenny Kerr's artcle [Windows with C++ - C++ and the Windows API](https://learn.microsoft.com/en-us/archive/msdn-magazine/2011/july/msdn-magazine-windows-with-c-c-and-the-windows-api). **raii::unique_rc** provides *similar interface* to std::unique_ptr, but unlike latter, which compares against `nullptr`, **raii::unique_rc** allows deallocator to specify a different invalid value e.g. `INVALID_HANDLE_VALUE, INVALID_SOCKET, etc`.
+This approach is described in Kenny Kerr's artcle [Windows with C++ - C++ and the Windows API](https://learn.microsoft.com/en-us/archive/msdn-magazine/2011/july/msdn-magazine-windows-with-c-c-and-the-windows-api). **raii::unique_rc** provides *similar interface* to std::unique_ptr, but unlike latter, which compares against `pointer()`, **raii::unique_rc** requires deallocator to specify an invalid type and value e.g. `INVALID_HANDLE_VALUE, INVALID_SOCKET, etc`.

 ## Documentation: